Bug report #13987

 Note I use DB Manager wherever possible, as it is orders magnitude faster to add a Table, than using Add PostGIS Layers.
 Unfortunatly Views can only be included via the latter functionality.

-#5 Updated by Harry Clarke over 4 years ago
+#5 Updated by Harry Clarke almost 5 years ago

 Attached is a test project and accompanying SQL to generate the table and view

 I have used table and views that already existed, and hence will probably contain lots of extra columns.
 Identify does not work with the table, but does with the view.